 Adventure Cycling in Ecuador

 Looking for a more adventurous place for a spot of cycle touring?
-Well, a cycle tour in Ecuador will certainly get you away from the crowds and give you a chance to absorb the beauty and majesty of the Andes.
+Well, adventure cycling in Ecuador will certainly get you away from the crowds and give you a chance to absorb the beauty and majesty of the Andes.
 We biked between Quito and Guayaquil on our honeymoon, and although much has undoubtedly changed in the country since then, from a cycle touring perspective many things remain the same.
-In this post, brought to you in a collaboration with LAN, we pick out twelve reasons why Ecuador makes a great adventure cycling destination…
+In this post, brought to you in a collaboration with LAN, we offer twelve reasons for biking in Ecuador that make it such a great adventure biking destination…

 Cotopaxi is one of the highest active volcanoes is the world.
 It’s also only a day’s ride (50km) from the Ecuadorean capital, Quito.
 It is one of those perfect picture cones that you think only exist in guide books and Ladybird books until you see it for yourself.
-Cycling around this perfect cone, then riding up to camp in its snow capped shadow (yes, you can) is just the finest way to begin a cycle tour in Ecuador.
-This Latin American country is a chaotic mix of high mountain, patchwork fields, Pan American Highway, unmanicured trail, cloud forest and volcano.
+Cycling around this perfect cone, then riding up to camp in its snow capped shadow (yes, you can -see the pic below!) is just the finest way to begin a cycle tour in Ecuador.
+This Latin American country is a chaotic mix of high mountain, patchwork fields, Pan American Highway, un-manicured trail, cloud forest and volcano.
 But it does do volcanoes particularly well.
 In fact there’s a whole avenue of them.
 A whole, massive volcanic avenue people!
 Where else in the world can you cycle down that?